alfonso-pineda/AliensGame/README.md

 # AliensGame
-Porject based on a compilation of university projects.
-Focused on build from scratch efficient data structures, algorithms, desing patterns and use of git-github
+Project based on a compilation of university projects.
+Focused on build from scratch efficient data structures, algorithms, desing patterns and use of git-github.